medomics/medomics_NatCancer/Demo_ML/README.md

      * Refer to the specific algorithm for details about parameter search bound.
      * For imbalanced classifications: SMOTE algorithm is automatically used to balance data in training.

 2. 'Dataset' folder: contains folder for training and testing datasets.
+Download the "Demo_ML" data (Training_Dataset.csv and Testing_Dataset.csv) from our [OSF project](https://osf.io/ytge5/).
      * Dataset with name "Training_Dataset.csv" and "Testing_Dataset.csv" must be present to execute Random Forest, Support Vector machine, CART and LASSO algorithm.
      * "Training_Dataset_COX.csv" and "Testing_Dataset_COX.csv" must be present to execute Univariate Coxph.
      * "Training_Dataset_multi_COX.csv" and "Testing_Dataset_multi_COX.csv" must be present to execute multivariate Penalized Coxph.